About Immigrating to B.C.

 Back to top

-- the BC PNP Skills Immigration Program Guide and Addendum
+- the BC PNP Skills Immigration Program Guide

 - the BC PNP Entrepreneur Immigration – Regional Pilot Program Guide

 An Educational Credential Assessment (ECA) is an independent assessment of your foreign degree, diploma, certificate or other credential.
 It proves that your qualification is valid and equivalent to Canadian credentials.

 You will receive points in your registration if you have an ECA.
 It may improve your registration score.
 An ECA may also be required as part of your application if it is needed for your IRCC Express Entry profile.